Meadow Wedding Bouquets, Floral Head Bands, Buttonholes and a pocket full of flowers at Sheffield’s wildflower wedding venue

 MANOR LODGE says ‘We have a range of options to make sure your reception is exactly how you want it to be.
 The Tudor grounds or Manor Oaks Farm offer pretty and unique spaces to pitch a marquee while the Turret House allows guests to wander through the rooms used by Mary Queen of Scots, including the beautiful banquet room.
 The Discovery Centre is also available for receptions.’

-I said all of the way through that I wanted the flowers and dress to shine through, so using the ethos of the original idea, we did not have any hair or makeup professionals on the shoot.
-Danni did her own makeup as she would normally, and said I wanted her to have soft curls.
+The flowers and dress to shine through, so using the ethos of the original idea, we did not have any hair or makeup professionals on the shoot.

-The dress and veils used in the shoot were supplied by Kelly of KMR Bespoke Bridal Designer, and as soon as I mentioned the shoot to her, she knew exactly what dress she wanted Danni to wear.
-‘Violet’ the dress modelled by Danielle in the shoot is an ivory, floor-length, circle skirt gown with a corded lace V neckline bodice.
+The dress and veils used in the shoot were supplied by Kelly of KMR Bespoke Bridal Designer, ‘Violet’ the dress modelled by Danielle in the shoot is an ivory, floor-length, circle skirt gown with a corded lace V neckline bodice.
 The full skirt is made of two layers of ivory duchess satin and chiffon with scallop lace edge detailing on the waist.
 We styled ‘Violet’ with the ’Louisa’ bridal belt and to mix up the looks for some of the shots we also added the ‘Evelina’ veil with Sam from Fantail Designer Florist’s stunning floral crown.

 This was always going to be a flower crown worthy shoot, but I left the styling up to Sam.
 Sam created a slightly wild crown of Waxflowers, Green Trick Dianthus, Erygium Thistle and Memory Lane Roses, tied at the back with decorative lace.
 The only cue I gave her was big not subtle.
 She knew that I was going Boho, and that the model had ginger hair.
 All of the colourings and style were left to her.